Strasbourg l'européenne

 Occasion: June 23 marks the birthday of the monarch of the Grand Duchy of Luxembourg.

-Since the 19th century, Luxembourg has celebrated the monarch’s birthday as his national holiday.
+Since the 19th century, Luxembourg has celebrated the monarch’s birthday as their national holiday.
 Since 1961, June 23 has been chosen, instead of Grand Duchess Charlotte’s actual birthday (January 23), as the weather is more appropriate for outdoor celebrations.
 During this day, two important events mark the celebrations: the Te Deum in the Notre-Dame Cathedral in Luxembourg and the taking of arms, completed by a social element organized in the avenue de la Liberté in Luxembourg.

 > Click on the flag to see the country’s file